RamboRogers/camplayer/README.md

 # Updated 2024-05-26

-This project seems somewhat dead, so I forked it.
+This project seems somewhat dead, so I'm updating this fork with the details to keep it running.

 Use this image for your PI and it will build [https://downloads.raspberrypi.org/raspios_oldstable_lite_armhf/images/raspios_oldstable_lite_armhf-2023-05-03/2023-05-03-raspios-buster-armhf-lite.img.xz]